AnywhereFitness2021/AF_Backend/README.md

 Send PUT request to /api/classes/:classId, passing through an updated class in the body along with a classId parameter

-Requires: { classId, name }
+Requires: { name }

-Takes: { classId, name, type, startTime, duration, intensityLevel, location, attendees, maxClassSize }
+Takes: { name, type, startTime, duration, intensityLevel, location, attendees, maxClassSize }

 Returns:

 ///////////

-[POST] [todo] create new class
+[POST] create new class

 Send POST request to /api/classes, passing through a new class in the body

-Requires: { classId, name }
+Requires: { name }

-Takes: { classId, name, type, startTime, duration, intensityLevel, location, attendees, maxClassSize }
+Takes: { name, type, startTime, duration, intensityLevel, location, attendees, maxClassSize }

-Returns:
+Returns: An object representing the newly created class

 ///////////